Student Medical Checklist

-- Dignity: Have your individual dignity respected regardless of gender, race, ethnicity, national origin, culture, sexual orientation, class, physical ability, lifestyle or other human attributes.
+- Dignity: Have your individual dignity respected regardless of gender, race, ethnicity, national origin, culture, sexual orientation, class, physical ability, lifestyle, or other human attributes.

-- Privacy: Expect that your discussions, examinations and treatments will be conducted in a private environment.
+- Privacy: Expect that your discussions, examinations, and treatments will be conducted in a private environment.

 - Confidentiality: Expect confidential treatment of all communications and records relating to you.
-Except as provided by law, you permission must be obtained before information is given to anyone not directly connected with your care.
-Before you consent to release of information, you may discuss what information will be released.
+Except as provided by law, your permission must be obtained before information is given to anyone not directly connected with your care.
+Before you consent to the release of information, you may discuss what information will be released.

 - Access to your records: Review your records or obtain a copy or summary of the record when necessary.

 As a health care consumer, you have the responsibility to:

 - Answer questions fully: Provide all information asked for by the practitioner so that we thoroughly understand your health condition.
 If you do not understand why certain information is necessary, please ask.

 - Make sure you understand: Ask your practitioner about anything you do not understand concerning treatments, tests, or policy.